guugs/leafs_predictor/README.md

 The fun part: what did I learn?

 For starters, hockey is a very, very, random sport.
 It's part of what makes it so amazing.
 Unfortuantely for a project like this, that leaves a lot up to non-quantifiable fields.
 As I ran backtests on last seasons data, I found myself saying "well thats just ludicrous, they would never lose that game" only to check against the data and see they actually did (the leafs have a habit of that...).
-Furthermore, the leafs even last season were not analyitically out-of-this-world.
+Furthermore, the leafs even last season were not analytically out-of-this-world.
 Yet, they finished first in their division.
 So there's just some level of intangibles that are difficult to capture in a project like this.

 Currently, here are features that I would like to add:
 - Further backtesting on older seasons schedules (the problem being that it requires a new elo for each team, each season due to roster changes)